-To develop an efficient hydraulic model with Epanet, all the default parameters like map units and the various hydraulic properties were set-up before the modeling of the shapefiles into the Epanet environment.
+To develop an efficient hydraulic model with Epanet, all the default parameters like map units and the various hydraulic properties were set-up before the modeling of the WDS.
+The first step in hydraulic modeling with Epanet is to introduce pipe network shapefiles into the Epanet environment.
 The approach of introducing pipe network was used.
 This was because the shapefile from GWCL was full of duplicate making it unsuitable for hydraulic modeling.
 The approach used involved loading the image of the network, scaling and digitizing of the pipe network.